LokkoLori/cynthcart-dsd/readme.txt

 push button on string + joystick stroke = note ... like picking a guitar

 low notes on right high, notes on left.
-Just like the bunds on a guitar neck high notes mask the lower bunds on the same string
+Just like frets on a guitar neck higher notes mask the lower frets on the same string

 advanced techniques:

-hammer: pick a note, and push an upper bund ... backpick when release the upper bound
+hammer: pick a note, and push an upper fret ... backpick when release the upper fret
 lean: like hummer, but with pressing the space bar: pitch up, release pich down
-tapping: rightmost button is the toggle empty string button.
-         When toggole on, the joy strike sound the base note of the string.
-		 When tap a bund key it sounds its note

-tunings:
+tunes:

 standard low: E A D
 standard up: G B E